Sutton United F.C.: Conference South

-Paul Doswell (2008–19)
+Paul Doswell (2008–2019)

 Sutton finished fifth in their first season back in the Isthmian League Premier Division and 2nd the following season, losing in both seasons' play-off semi finals to Staines Town and Kingstonian respectively.
 But the 2010–11 season saw Sutton win the championship with three games to go and secure promotion back into the Conference South.
-After beating Hastings United on 16 April, nearest rivals Bury Town had to beat Cray Wanderers on 17 April 2011 to remain in contention.
-Cray won 2–1, thus making Sutton champions.

 Back in the Conference South for the 2011–12 season, Sutton finished 4th but lost to Welling United in the play-off semi finals.
 In the 2013–14 season, they achieved their highest ever Conference South placing (2nd place), but again lost in the play-off semi finals to Dover Athletic.
 In the 2014–15 season they finished 15th.

 For the 2015–16 season, the Conference South was renamed the National League South.
-Despite losing their opening game at home to Maidstone United 2–0, Sutton lost only two more games before a 1–0 home defeat to Hayes & Yeading United on 7 November.
-The U's then put together a remarkable run of 25 league games unbeaten, including a notable 2–0 victory over fellow title contenders Ebbsfleet United on 16 April 2016 in front of a home crowd of 3,142 (a club record for league match attendance at that time).
+The U's put together a run of 25 league games unbeaten, including a notable 2–0 victory over fellow title contenders Ebbsfleet United on 16 April 2016 in front of a home crowd of 3,142 (a club record for league match attendance at that time).
 On 23 April, Sutton defeated Chelmsford City at home 2–0 and were crowned champions of the National League South with a game to spare.